 Using iCloud to backup your device

 iCloud backups are a fantastic feature.
-There is the convenience of just needing a Wi-Fi connection to create one.
-Also, the ability to always encrypt your backup.
-And now the latest iOS rumours insist that iCloud backups will soon be made safer and more secure than ever.
+There is the convenience of just needing a power source and Wi-Fi connection to create one, as well as the ability to always encrypt your backup.
+With new iOS versions, iCloud backups are now more secure than ever.

 Fix the iCloud Backup Problem

 The tips below will work for iPad and iPod touch too!